 - If using Greek yogurt, then use 3 tablespoons plain Greek yogurt along with 1 tablespoon of water.

 - ¼ cup + 3 tablespoons sugar, white

 - ¼ cup plain yogurt

 - ¼ cup vegetable oil

 - ½ to 1 teaspoon vanilla extract

-- 1 cup grated Fuyu persimmon (refer recipe for more details)
+- 1 cup grated Fuyu persimmon (1 medium to large)

-5. Divide batter into the prepared 6 liners.
+- Divide batter into the prepared muffin pan.
 Sprinkle remaining chopped walnuts on top.

 Did you make this recipe?
 I’d love your feedback!
 Please let me know by leaving a comment or review below or snap a photo and share on Instagram.

 All contents and images are my original work, unless and otherwise mentioned.
 Please do not use my recipes or images without linking back to www.kitchenathoskins.com.
 If you wish to republish a recipe, please rewrite in your own words and don’t forget to include a link back to the original recipe.